John Louis Petit: Writings and architectural controversies

 Petit's advocacy of careful preservation and non-intrusive restoration of medieval buildings came a generation in advance of the founding of the Society for the Protection of Ancient Buildings (SPAB) in 1877, and on this point he and the antiquarians, archaeologists and architects who supported his position were eventually successful, although only after much intrusive restoration had been done.

-An early battle in the early 1840s with a young George Gilbert Scott concerning St Mary's, the main church in Stafford, was lost, and many other restorations added neo-Gothic features to old churches.
+An early battle in the early 1840s with a young George Gilbert Scott concerning St Mary's], the main church in Stafford, was lost, and many other restorations added neo-Gothic features to old churches.

 Gradually the tide turned, however.
 The Cambridge Camden Society (known as the Ecclesiological Society from 1845) tempered its more uncompromising architectural doctrines, and Scott himself came to champion "faithful" restoration of ancient churches.

 Petit's advocacy of foreign models quickly gained wide acceptance, although when he argued at a RIBA talk in 1858 that even Byzantine architecture had much to offer he had to admit to sometimes being accused of indiscriminately advocating the style of the country he had most recently visited.

 Petit demonstrated what he meant in practice on only two occasions: when he drew up the architectural designs for his house outside Lichfield and a chapel at Caerdeon, north-west Wales (see below).

 While there were many advocates on both sides - the Gothic Revivalists and the "anti-Gothic party" - the Gothicists were ultimately more influential in writing the history of the period, and the mid-19th Century came to be known as the age of the Gothic Revival.
 The strivings of the opposition camp, especially Petit, have been downplayed despite their important counterbalancing role at the time.

 Petit as architect

-Petit designed two buildings: his own house at Upper Longdon, outside Lichfield, built in 1855; and a Chapel at Caerdeon for his brother-in-law, The Reverend William Edward Jelf, erected in 1861-2.
+Petit designed two buildings: his own house at Upper Longdon, outside Lichfield, built in 1855; and St Philip's Church, Caerdeon for his brother-in-law, The Reverend William Edward Jelf, erected in 1861-2.

 He also influenced designs for other buildings, as well as providing indirect inspiration for other architects.
 He contributed to some alterations in St Paul's Cathedral as one of its few defenders at a time when the prevailing fashion was for neo-Gothic.

-The Chapel at Caerdeon, subsequently named St Philip's, still stands and has recently received Grade 1 listing.
+The Chapel at Caerdeon, subsequently named St Philip's, still stands and has recently received Grade I listing.
 The house at Upper Longdon ("Bumblekyte") was sold by his sisters in the 1890s, and was later demolished.
 The designs for both were exhibited at Architectural Exhibition Society annual shows.

 The chapel was criticised by Petit's detractors for not having the required Gothic components and resembling "something between a large lodge gate and a lady's rustic dairy".